ajhenley/gitbook/arrays.md

 ###Arrays
-An array is a container object that allows you to use a single variable name to be associated with all instances of that variable.
+An array is a variable that allows you to use a single variable name to be associated with all instances of that variable.
 * holds a fixed number of values of a single type
 * Length of an array is established when the array is created
 * After creation, its length is fixed